Back in 1949, near Helena Montana, thirteen smokejumpers died when the winds changed on The Mann Gulch fire and trapped them on the mountain.

 For more information on The Mann Gulch fire click here.

 I started playing the fiddle when I was 5 years old, and from then on, people have always asked me to play for their wedding.
-Because I am a Bozeman, Montana based musician and violinist I’ve had the opportunity to play at beautiful weddings across the state but I’ve even traveled as far away as La Joya, California to perform.
+Because I am an Austin, Texas based musician and violinist I’ve had the opportunity to play at beautiful weddings across the state but I’ve even traveled as far away as La Joya, California to perform.

 The most popular and beautiful wedding processional song to be played on the violin (in my opinion) is Canon in D by Johann Pachelbel.
 This is what most brides choose as their walking down the aisle song.